-Intensive course on the molecular mechanisms by which RNA binding proteins regulate gene expression.
-Enrollment restricted to graduate students; qualified undergraduates may enroll with the permission of the instructor.
-Enrollment limited to 8.
+Intensive seminar on selected topics in marine physiology.
+Students present results from their own research and discuss recent advances from the literature.
+Enrollment restricted to graduate students; qualified undergraduates may enroll with permission of instructor.
 May be repeated for credit.